Note: Step Four will discuss the testing stage. We recommend testing courses in the LMS environment that is most convenient for you.

 Upload metadata (optional)

 The process for uploading metadata will also vary based on your LMS, and not all LMSes support every metadata field that OpenSesame offers.
 We recommend that you reach out to your LMS contacts for best practices as needed.

 Organize courses in your LMS

 We recommend creating a separate library, learning path, playlist, curricula, etc., for these courses.
 (The types and names of content-organization tools vary from LMS to LMS.)
-This will make them easy to find, assign, and eventually remove after the free-license period ends on 15 June 2020.
+This will make them easy to find, assign, and eventually remove after the free-license period ends, 30 days after first opting in.

 Once course packages are uploaded to your LMS, the next step is to confirm that minimum system requirements are met.